 #2 Leeching tickets, gear, etc.

 Your job is to ask how you can add value to their college experience and point them to Jesus.
 It’s not their job to provide you with free tickets, gear, locker room access, private instruction for your kids, etc. If they offer those things, fine.
 But don’t be asking for them (at least not often).
 Look for ways your campus ministry can serve the team or partner with them.
-The goal is to be a blessing to them
+The goal is to be a blessing to them.

 "Look for ways your campus ministry can serve the team or partner with them.
-The goal is to be a blessing to them." -Clint Mahan #collegiatedisciplemaker The Not-Top-10 of Ministering to Collegiate Athletes Click To Tweet
+The goal is to be a blessing to them." -Clint Mahan #collegiatedisciplemaker The Not-Top-10 of Ministering to Collegiate Athletes Share on X#1 Adding to a false identity.

 Extend grace beyond their magnified performance and lofty expectations.
 Sports is what they do and NOT who they are.
 We all need right identity formation!
 If they’re receptive, you can help teach them to differentiate between the world’s view and God’s view of their identity.
 You can use this list of who Christ declares they are in Him as a tool.
 Walk through it and the accompanying Scripture references with them one by one.